moodkipz/portfolio/w2c-script/README.md

 # The Story Behind the Script
-Imagine waking up to a notification that over 100 of the your coworker's W2s contained errors due to a malfunction in the payroll system.
-That's exactly what happened to us, and the finance department knew that we had to take immediate action to correct the mistakes and issue new, accurate W2s.
+Our team received a notification that more than 100 of our coworker's W2s contained errors due to a payroll system malfunction.
+The finance department attempted to find prebuilt software solutions to correct these issues, but failed.
+We  promptly recognized the urgency of correcting the mistakes and issuing new, accurate W2s.

 To accomplish this, I wrote a Python script that would read employee data from the corrected CSV file and generate W2-Cs as PDF files.
 The script uses the PyPDF2 library to manipulate PDFs and the ReportLab library to generate new PDFs with corrected data.